uriellmendezz/Final_Project_Henry/Arquitectura/Mage.md

 encapsulated as a standalone component within the DAG.
 This approach contrasts with the "spaghetti code" that can result from more linear, ad-hoc approaches to workflow management.

-While Directed Acyclic Graphs (DAGs) are a powerful concept for modeling and managing complex workflows, they do come with certain disadvantages and challenges:
+While Directed Acyclic Graphs (DAGs) are a powerful concept for modeling and managing complex workflows, they do come with certain ***disadvantages and challenges***:

 - **Complexity**: DAGs can become quite complex as the number of tasks and dependencies grows.
 Managing and visualizing intricate graphs can become challenging and may require specialized tools or software.